Our knowledge of orthopaedics. Your best health.

 Cause

-Infections typically occur after fractures because bacteria enter the body during the traumatic event.
-Although uncommon, bacteria can also enter the body during surgery to set the broken bones or later, after the injury has healed.
+• Although uncommon, bacteria can also enter the body during surgery to set the broken bones or later, after the injury has healed.

 Open Fractures

-When a bone breaks in such a way that bone fragments stick out through the skin or a wound penetrates down to the bone, it is called an "open" or compound fracture.
-The skin normally acts as a barrier to outside contaminants, including bacteria.
-When the skin is broken, bacteria can easily travel down to the broken bone and this can lead to infection.
+When a bone breaks in such a way that bone fragments stick out through the skin or a wound penetrates down to the bone, it is called an open or compound fracture.

 An open fracture

-Illustration and x-ray show an open fracture.
+Illustration and X-ray show an open fracture.
 The broken end of the tibia (shinbone) has torn through the soft tissues and is sticking out through the skin.

 (Right) Reproduced from Egol KA, Gardner MJ, eds: Let's Discuss Management of Common Fractures.
 Rosemont, IL, American Academy of Orthopaedic Surgeons, 2016, pp. 135-152.